richardahn/QANDA/README.md

 A simple Angular 1.x web app to help me learn more about Angular.
 The app lets you write your own questions and answer your own questions(feeling like Socrates yet?).

+# Dependencies
+npm is needed to install dependencies.

 # How to run
 1.)
 Clone the repository.